Seller Beware From Unsolicited Offer To Buy Your Business

 Their easiest target is to contact the owners of businesses for sale, usually via listings on the internet, and identify themselves as acting for a private party or a small investment group.
 They are looking for businesses generally that have at least a $1,000,000 selling price.

 If the business is for sale by a business broker or intermediary, they will try to build a strong relationship with the seller.
-If they feel the broker or intermediary is an impediment to what they are doing, they then try to get the broker or intermediary out of the way by saying to the seller that the broker or intermediary is a hurdle to closing a deal.
+If they feel the broker or intermediary impedes what they are doing, they then try to get the broker or intermediary out of the way by saying to the seller that the broker or intermediary is a hurdle to closing a deal.

-Once they pay the seller the 10% deposit, they then require signature rights to the business bank accounts, credit cards and other assets while the seller “trains” them in the day to day operation of the business for the agreed two to four week training period.
+Once they pay the seller the 10% deposit, they then require signature rights to the business bank accounts, credit cards, and other assets while the seller “trains” them in the day-to-day operation of the business for the agreed two to the four-week training period.

-Once the training is complete, they then clean out the cash, run up the credit cards, factor the Accounts Receivable, may sell off some or get loans on the fixed assets (vehicles, etc.) and do not pay any payable/liabilities.
-They even sometimes fire employees, usually never paying any of the businesses (or employee’s) payroll taxes or other taxes.
+Once the training is complete, they then clean out the cash, run up the credit cards, factor the Accounts Receivable, may sell off some or get loans on the fixed assets (vehicles, etc.), and do not pay any payable/liabilities.
+They even sometimes fire employees, usually never paying any of the business (or employees’) payroll taxes or other taxes.
 Then, they disappear in a month or so having cleaned out the company by taking everything as cash.

-Bottom line: These scams really do exist.
-It’s another reason to make sure your business broker is part of a State Association such as the California Association of Business Brokers or association such as the International Business Brokers Association.
+These scams do exist.
+It’s another reason to make sure your business broker is part of a State Association such as the California Association of Business Brokers or an association such as the International Business Brokers Association.